gofilipa/digital_annotation/notes/development_notes.md

 		}
 		}

-Here, according to Joe, I could add more classes, one for each of the highlighter colors.
+Here, I could add more classes, one for each of the highlighter colors.

 ## 8.8.19 Understanding Guest.coffee